 Bigeye tuna is a “highly migratory species” – these fish are found around the world and can travel across an entire ocean.
-Unlike non-migratory species that are only found off our coasts, U.S. fishermen aren’t the only ones fishing for highly migratory species such as bigeye tuna.
+Unlike non-highly migratory species that are only found off our coasts, U.S. fishermen aren’t the only ones fishing for highly migratory species such as bigeye tuna.
 Fisheries for these species require cooperative international management to ensure the resource is abundant and global harvests are sustainable.
 Although NOAA Fisheries is responsible for managing our domestic fisheries for bigeye tuna in the Atlantic, the United States is also a member of the International Commission for the Conservation of Atlantic Tunas (ICCAT) and negotiates with other member nations to enhance international management of bigeye tuna (along with other tunas, billfish, and sharks).
 With international cooperation to limit catches and protect undersized bigeye, the Atlantic bigeye tuna stock is increasing in size and approaching sustainable levels.

 LOCATION & HABITAT

-Bigeye tuna is a pelagic species – they live at or near the surface to about 800 feet deep, deeper than other tropical tunas.
+Bigeye tuna are a pelagic species – they live at or near the surface to about 800 feet deep, deeper than other tropical tunas.
 Larvae are found in tropical waters, and as juvenile fish grow larger they tend to move into temperate waters.
-Bigeye tuna is a highly migratory species, swimming long distances throughout the ocean.
+Bigeye tuna are a highly migratory species, swimming long distances throughout the ocean.
 They often swim in schools that dive into deeper waters during the day.
 They sometimes school with yellowfin and skipjack tunas at the surface, especially in warm waters.

 Bigeye tuna feed near the top of the food chain on many aquatic species, such as fish, cephalopods, and crustaceans.
-They’re also prey for top predators such as sharks, large billfish, and toothed whales.
+They’re prey for top predators such as sharks, large billfish, and toothed whales.

-Bigeye tuna is dark metallic blue on the back and upper sides and white on the lower sides and belly.
+Bigeye tuna are dark metallic blue on the back and upper sides and white on the lower sides and belly.
 The first fin on their back is deep yellow, the second dorsal and anal fin are brownish or yellowish with narrow black edges, and the finlets are bright yellow with broad black edges.
 Their bodies are stocky and robust, and their eyes are large (thus the name bigeye).